A guide to the art of staffage in Old Master paintings

 As examples of active life, staffage play a complementary role to the subject matter of a painting, whether for merely decorative purposes or for reinforcing the main theme.

-Below, Maja Markovic, a specialist from Christie’s Old Masters department in London, presents examples of staffage in works offered in our Old Master Paintings sale, as well as some previously sold examples.
-Like actors in a play, staffage give landscapes life by creating dramatic and harmonious narratives, such as...
+Below, Maja Markovic, a specialist from Christie’s Old Masters department in London, presents examples of staffage in works offered at Christie’s.
+Like actors in a play, staffage give landscapes life by creating dramatic and harmonious narratives, such as…

 Figures strolling along the riviera

 Like his father Jan Brueghel the Elder, Jan Brueghel the Younger used recurrent motifs of staffage to construct both space and meaning on a smaller scale.
-Highly finished landscapes, such as the below example, open the window onto a world of seemingly vast animal and bird staffage, teeming with movement and alive with sound.
+Highly finished landscapes, such as the example below, open the window onto a world of seemingly vast animal and bird staffage, teeming with movement and alive with sound.

 By illuminating the larger figures at the forefront of the present work, the artist adds a sense of receding depth to the picture.
 As such, it is possible to make out the faint figure of Peter being led up the stairs from out of the dark vault.

-Each scene encapsulates a miniature world, or microcosm, within which staffage act as anchors for viewers to assume their own role in the small and seemingly trivial incidents of life.
+Each scene encapsulates a miniature world, or microcosm, within which staffage act as anchors for viewers to assume their own role in the small and seemingly trivial incidents of life, such as a drunken village brawl.

-With a domino effect, Brueghel's ‘little stories’ ripple through his kermesses, with the force of their raucousness bursting from the canvas.
+With a domino effect, Pieter Brueghel the Younger's ‘little stories’ ripple through his kermesses, with the force of their raucousness bursting from the canvas.
 In rendering this wide open landscape with a high perspective, the artist elevates the viewer inside the picture plane to observe the scene as if from the top of a house or even hidden in a tree.

 Northern European households in the late 16th and early 17th centuries had a particular appetite for landscapes with moralistic staffage, which served as reminders of a devout and virtuous life.

-This previously unpublished work by German painter Pieter Schoubroeck illustrates a passage from the Gospel of Matthew (19:1).
+This newly discovered work by German painter Pieter Schoubroeck illustrates a passage from the Gospel of Matthew (19:1).
 In the biblical tale, Jesus leaves Galilee for the coasts of Judaea beyond Jordan.
 Great crowds followed him and he healed them there.

 Biblical or historical figures acted as iconographic novelties for patrons with religious and moral preferences.
-In this colourful hunting scene, the artist also depicts the cave in which Mary Magdalene was said to have spent her days in contemplation, as well as a figure of John the Baptist preaching in the clearing at the foot of the rock.
+In this colourful hunting scene, the artist also depicts the Massif de la Sainte-Baume in the south of France, at which Mary Magdalene was said to have spent her days in contemplation in a cave, as well as a figure of John the Baptist preaching in the clearing at the foot of the rock.

-Although allegorical interpretations of staffage persisted throughout the 16th century, artists eventually turned to more secular figures in order to cater to a large anonymous market.
+Although allegorical interpretations of staffage persisted throughout the 16th century, artists eventually turned to more secular figures in order to cater to a broader audience.

-By the 17th century, Dutch landscape artists were painting more realistic compilations of terrains and townscapes that were rarely uninhabited, with lands depicted as representations of the character of its people.
+By the 17th century, Dutch landscape artists were painting more realistic compilations of terrain and townscapes that were rarely uninhabited, with landscapes depicted as representations of the character of its people.

 Landscapes such as Isaac Ouwater’s View of the Westerkerk seen from across the Keizersgracht, Amsterdam evoked memories of a city’s past and celebrated its present by being both topographically recognisable and a populated world in itself, open to interpretation.